TimLindner/BayesianGrowthMixtureModels/README.md

 ### Statistical computation
 * The GMMs have been implemented and estimated using Stan and the No-U-Turn Sampler (or NUTS for short) via RStan — the R interface to Stan (Stan Development Team, n.d.; Stan Development Team, 2024)
-* The R Stats Package has been used to perform K-means clustering in the context of prior elicitation (R Core Team and contributors worldwide, 2022)
+* In the context of NUTS parameter initialization, the R Stats Package has been used to perform Hartigan and Wong's (1979) K-means clustering algorithm with maximum ten iterations and two random sets (R Core Team and contributors worldwide, 2022)

 ### Structure of repository
 * :file_folder: ModelImplementations